ranayash45/Tic-Tac-Toe-Assembly-8086/README.md

 ## Macros for easy to do some functioinality

+### Print And Clear Screen Macro
 <p align="center"><img src="Images/macro1.PNG" width="250" /></p>
 <h4>Figure 1: Print Macro for print something and Clear macro for clearing screen</h4>

+### Print Macro Explaination

-### In Figure 1, you can see there is two macros created for printing and clearing screen. there are four parameters in print macro.
+In Figure 1, you can see there is two macros created for printing and clearing screen. there are four parameters in print macro.

 1. x :- Location of x in screen or column of main screen where our text start printing.
 1. y :- Location of y in screen or row of main screen where our text start printing.